 Shares in the Canadian cannabis company rose more than 4%

-The marijuana industry is expected to triple in the next five years -- and many investors are looking to profit.
-As states and entire countries decriminalize or legalize cannabis and/or its components, there are loads of opportunities for entrepreneurs and existing companies.
+The marijuana industry is expected to double in value by 2025, and many investors are seeking to profit.
+As states and entire countries decriminalize or legalize cannabis and/or its components, there are growing opportunities for entrepreneurs and existing companies.

-But as in any nascent industry, there are also loads of risks and bad actors.
-Whether you're a first-time investor or a seasoned veteran, it pays to understand all of the moving parts.
-This guide will get you up to speed quickly, and we'll share a couple of the marijuana companies that we watch closely.
+But, as in any nascent industry, there are also plenty of investment risks.
+Whether you're a first-time investor or a seasoned veteran, it pays to understand how this industry works.
+This guide will get you up to speed quickly and includes our picks for the top marijuana stocks.

 |Green Thumb Industries (OTC:GTBIF)||Marijuana grower and retailer|

 |Jazz Pharmaceuticals (NASDAQ:JAZZ)||Biotech|

 Source: Business Wire

 Green Thumb Industries (OTC:GTBIF)owns retail cannabis stores in 12 states across the U.S. and operates 13 manufacturing facilities.
 Green Thumb holds licenses for 96 retail cannabis locations but has opened only a little over half that many stores.